BattleTonk/bad-discord/readme.md

-**A package that allows to make discord bots(DON'T USE IT, IT IS MADE FOR LEARNING PURPOSES AND DOESN'T HAVE DOCUMENTATION RIGHT NOW)**
+**A package that allows to make discord bots(DON'T USE IT, IT IS MADE FOR LEARNING PURPOSES, SHADY SHENANIGANS AND ALSO DOESN'T HAVE A DOCUMENTATION RIGHT NOW)**

 Here is a simple echo bot